inanna-malick/recursion.wtf/content/posts/infinity_mirror_hypercrystal.md

 {{< image src="/img/infinity_mirror_hypercrystal/components.jpg" alt="hypercrystal components" position="center" style="border-radius: 8px;" >}}

-I combined these pieces with a cardboard cigar box gifted to me by my sister Sean (she's an amazing artist, check out her [portfolio](https://www.seankinsky.com/) here).
+I combined these pieces with a cardboard cigar box gifted to me by my sister (an amazing artist, check out her [portfolio](https://www.seankinsky.com/)).
 This box holds the electronics and the base of the LED lightbulbs that illuminate the piece, which allows me to maintain the illusion of a crystal sitting on top of a box, with each perceived as a standalone object.

 {{< image src="/img/infinity_mirror_hypercrystal/under_construction.jpg" alt="hypercrystal under construction" position="center" style="border-radius: 8px;" >}}